Rapid hydrofracture of icy moon shells: insights from glaciology: Introduction

-where \(\lambda =(d+h + a)/H, d\) (m) is the fracture depth, \(h\) is the height above the fracture surface (or water body surface if present) to the actual surface, \(a\) is the depth of the water body, and \(H\) is the ice shell thickness (Fig. 2). \(Rxx\) (Pa) is the resistive stress defined as
+where \(\lambda =(d+h + a)/H, d\) (m) is the fracture depth, \(h\) is the height above the fracture surface (or water body surface if present) to the actual surface, \(a\) is the depth of the water body, and \(H\) is the ice shell thickness (Fig. 2).
+This differs slightly from the setup in \citet{VanderVeen2007FractureGlaciers} due to inclusion of a potentially deep perched water body and a potentially thick overlying ice lid \track{and in this context, \(a\) and \(h\) are taken to be small relative to \(H\)}. \(Rxx\) (Pa) is the resistive stress defined as

 where \(\sigma_{xx}\) (Pa) is the full stress and \(L=-\rho_{i}g(H+h+ a-z)\) (m) is the lithostatic stress where \(\rho_i\) (kg m\textsuperscript{-3}) is the density of ice, \(g\) (m s\textsuperscript{-2}) is acceleration due to gravity and \(z\) is 0 at the base of the ice shell increasing upwards.
-The \(F(\lambda)\) function is
+Values of \(R_{xx}\) \track{will} feature spatio-temporal variation \track{but are likely at least locally extensive at the ice-shell surface} (see Discussion for further details). \(F(\lambda)\) \track{is the shape factor accounting for the fracture geometry, calculated as}